Throne of Glass by Sarah J. Maas

 Half the time Maas’ writing was as eloquent as fanfic and the other half it was as painful as stepping on a rusty nail.
 But it had an addictive quality á la The Selection.
 You know, so bad you have to know what happens next just so you can laugh knowingly at the pages that care so much about your opinion.

-Let’s break down exactly why this writing gave me a smol gag reflex, because I haven’t been disgustingly detailed yet. *clears throat purposefully*
+Let’s break down exactly why her writing gave me a smol gag reflex, because I haven’t been disgustingly detailed yet.

 - OH AND HERE’S A GOOD IDEA: LET’S POP THIS SCENE IN BECAUSE IT’S 110% UNNECESSARY BUT IT BRINGS ME JOY TO WRITE